mylastore/svelte-kit/README.md

 ## IMPORTANT!
 Start the [API](https://github.com/mylastore/koa-blog-api) repository and follow the instructions on how to seed the sample users data

-Login as ADMIN me@me.com and Password1

-Login as customer me1@me.com Password1

 ## License